Lauren-Mercedes/language-click/README.md

 #### Instructions

-The instructions popup offers the player the abilty to review the instructions on any screen.
+The instructions popup offers the player the ability to review the instructions on any screen.
 With an overlay appearing between the popup and the game screen to enhance the contrast.
 It has a close button to hide it from view.
 This is consistent across screen sizes following the same layout and design.

 ![image of instructions popup](assets/readme-media/instructions-contrast-after.png)